 About Yoga Outreach

-Yoga Outreach is Canada’s expert in trauma-informed yoga delivery, offering programs for adults and youth living with mental illness, addiction, poverty, violence, trauma, and imprisonment.
-It has been serving the community since 1996, and currently supports 12 facilities throughout BC’s Lower Mainland.
+Yoga Outreach is Canada’s expert in Service Yoga and trauma informed yoga delivery, offering programs for adults and youth living with mental illness, addiction, poverty, violence, trauma, and imprisonment.
+It has been serving the community since 1996, and currently supports facilities throughout BC.

 Our facilitators are highly-educated trauma and yoga therapists with extensive experience working with first responders, mental health facility staff, and survivors of trauma.